stnor/tomcat-remoteip-aws-valve/README.md

 By default only cloudfront is included, but is possible via configuration to change the services.

-The valve loads the IP ranges once on startup, and checks for updates [every minute](https://github.com/Collaborne/tomcat-remoteip-aws-valve/issues/3).
+The valve loads the IP ranges once on startup, and checks for updates every minute by default.
+The update frequency can be configured by setting the "updateInterval" (in seconds).

 Installation
 ------------